DallasSmith1/My-Transit-Mobile-Demo/README.md

 <h1>My Transit Mobile</h1>

 <p>I developed My Transit, a mobile application for GO Transit, using flutter.
 The app utilizes the GO Transit API to obtain comprehensive transit data, providing users with easy navigation and displaying valuable information that is not readily accessible.</p>
-<p>The app provides has live tracking for trains and buses:</p>
+<p>The app provides live GPS tracking, departure times, and platform numbers for trains and buses:</p>
 <img src="https://i.imgur.com/EAIdm3T.png" width="200" height="400"/>
+<p>The app allows you to save trips for easy access later and seamlessly swap between them.
+Quick ticket purchase buttons to be redirected to purchase the corresponding E-Ticket for the selected trip:</p>
 <img src="https://i.imgur.com/T2n8S0R.png" width="200" height="400"/>
 <p>The app provides live alert feeds across the entire service including facilities and/or lines being out of service, future events, and scheduled construction.
-All alerts are easily accessable on the Alerts tab in the app:</p>
+All alerts are easily accessible on the Alerts tab in the app:</p>
 <img src="https://i.imgur.com/FvnwzWx.png" width="500" height="300"/>
-<p>The main feature in the app is the live tracking.
+<p>The main feature of the app is live tracking.
 The app can track a bus or train and provide live GPS pings to display to users.
 The tracking board also displays other information such as</p>
 <ul>
   <li>Platform Number (up to 1 hour sooner than screens at stations)</li>
   <li>Scheduled Departure Time</li>